 Today Marquez is remembered for his work on successfully saving the culture of the Americas from being forgotten.
 As a result of his great writings in April of 2014 the president of Colombia Juan Manuel Santos named Marques “The greatest Columbian who ever lived.”

-As a result of his massive influence upon the development of Latin and South America on the world stage Gabriel Garcia Marquez easily lands on this list of the absolute top 25 most influential and greatest writers in history.
+As a result of his massive influence on the development of Latin and South America on the world stage Gabriel Garcia Marquez easily lands on this list of the absolute top 25 most influential and greatest writers in history.

 Edgar Allan Poe